Skip to content

 Apple’s updated emoji library

-Another very common reason and this happens every time either Apple or Android update their emoji library.
+Another common reason this happens is every time either Apple or Android updates their emoji library.
 However, the frequency at which Apple does it causes this error a lot more than other platforms.

-Basically, if a user is writing an emoji using the updated emoji library then only they and the people who have updated to the latest library will be able to see those emojis.
+If a user is writing an emoji using the updated emoji library, then only they and the people who have updated to the latest library can see those emojis.

-If your software or app doesn’t have access to that library and hence the required Unicode, you’re going to see this error.
+You will see this error if your software or app doesn’t have access to that library and hence the required Unicode.

 Software bug